 - Higher grooming prices

-If you travel often, boarding or pet sitting becomes a regular expense.
-Owners who stay home more usually spend less.
+If you travel often, boarding or pet sitting can become a regular expense.
+Owners who are home more often usually spend less on outside care.

 Lifetime Cost, Hidden Expenses, and Smart Budgeting Tips

-Owning a Miniature Schnauzer is a long-term money commitment.
-Most dogs live between 12 and 15 years, so it’s important to think beyond the first year and plan for the full lifetime.
+Beyond the initial adoption fee or breeder purchase price, owning a Miniature Schnauzer is a long-term financial commitment.
+Most Miniature Schnauzers live between 12 and 15 years, so it is important to think beyond the first year and plan for the full lifetime cost.

-Small monthly costs may seem easy to handle, but over many years, they become a big total.
+Small monthly costs may seem easy to handle, but over many years, they become a large total.
+This is why lifetime budgeting matters.

 Estimated lifetime cost of a Miniature Schnauzer